Music Branch (Canadian Forces): Military Tattoos

 The Music Branch handles all CF Military Tattoos around the country, including the Royal Nova Scotia International Tattoo, the Fortissimo Sunset Ceremony and the Canadian International Military Tattoo.
 The first tattoo to be managed by the branch was the Canadian Armed Forces Tattoo in 1967, which was the world's largest travelling show.

 Traditions

 March

-The branch traditionally had no military marchpasts by virtue of military customs.
-Recently, it adopted Canada on the March by Lieutenant Colonel C. H. Jaeger as its march past.
+The Music Branch has no authorized marches as it is responsible for providing music to the Canadian Forces.

 Music Division

 The Canadian Forces Logistics Training Centre Music Division is the training institution of the Music Branch that offers a curriculum of instruction to potential musicians in the CF. Part of the Royal Canadian Logistics Service, it is the de facto successor to the Canadian Forces School of Music.
 It is located in Building E-51 at CFB Borden.
 It consists of a concert hall, 47 practice studios, 10 teaching studios, a library, and four classrooms.